johnlafata/aws-cognito-fargate-copilot/README.md

   a0653a4a46ce: Layer already exists
   7914c8f600f5: Layer already exists
   1.0.0: digest: sha256:217dca0ca8f2669b60acc1a4386ef7393fd2a89fb421ca9f10129dbcf443286f size: 1993
-  ✔ Proposing infrastructure changes for stack doc-processor-qa-doc-processor
+  ✔ Proposing infrastructure changes for stack python-web-qa-backend
-    - Creating the infrastructure for stack doc-processor-qa-doc-processor                   [create complete]  [426.5s]
+    - Creating the infrastructure for stack python-web-qa-backend                   [create complete]  [426.5s]
     - Service discovery for your services to communicate within the VPC                    [create complete]  [0.0s]
     - Update your environment's shared resources                                           [update complete]  [208.2s]
       - An Elastic IP for NAT Gateway 2                                                    [create complete]  [14.2s]